Bradramnarinesingh/House-Prices-Prediction/README.md

 ## Features

-### Java Component
-- Reading and parsing data from a file into a matrix for processing.
-- Interactive menu for performing various analyses, such as calculating average home prices.
-- Comparing home prices across different years to analyze trends.

 ### Python Component
 - Reading and processing home price data from a CSV file.
 - Training a linear regression model to predict future home prices.